 Friedkin and Blatty were undoubtedly drawn to this house because of its proximity to what were once known as ‘Hitchcock’s stairs.’

-The 75 steps were built in 1895 during construction of the Car Barn right next door, for unknown reasons.
+The 75 steps were built in 1895 during the construction of the Car Barn right next door, for unknown reasons.
 They are so steep and ominous-looking that they fit right in with Blatty’s twisted screenplay.

-However, the steps aren’t actually that close to the real house; the filming crew added an entire fake wing on the eastern side of the house, so that Regan’s bedroom window could be closer to the steps.
+However, the steps aren’t actually that close to the real house; the filming crew added an entire fake wing on the eastern side of the house so that Regan’s bedroom window could be closer to the steps.

 During that epic scene starring Father Damien Karras, the steps were actually padded to protect the actor during filming – no spoilers but you know what we’re talking about.

-The relatively-boring house at 3600 Prospect Street has become so iconic since the 1973 movie release that we think we know all there is to know about it.
+The relatively boring house at 3600 Prospect Street has become so iconic since the 1973 movie release that we think we know all there is to know about it.

-However, we don’t know much about what it looks like on the inside, because The Exorcist only used the exterior of the house; interior scenes were shot in a massive production set in New York City.
+However, we don’t know much about what it looks like on the inside, because The Exorcist only captured the exterior of the house; interior scenes were shot in a massive production set in New York City.

 We do have some details about the amenities and features of this house, which was owned by Georgetown University back in the 1970s.